kei-sato/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ###Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the python and numpy to calculate summary statistics of the traffic signs data set as described in my project code:

 * The size of training set is 34799